Betting Sites which welcome PayPal

 Planet Mark's PayPal Pick:

-32Red are giving the old 'High Street Bookies' sports betting brands some real trouble in 2019.
+32Red are giving the old 'High Street Bookies' sports betting brands some real trouble.
 I recommend this site for many reasons - and accepting PayPal is the icing on the cake!

 This very slick site offers top-rated odds; a huge range of bets and a big list of player promotions (really, check the latest before you bet elsewhere).
 This now includes an excellent 100% profit boost offer for all new players.